 B. Are we going to handicap good Four-ball scores?
 (YES)

-C. Are we going to handicap 9-hole scores (and any other scores made over 8-17 holes)?
-(NO)
+C. Are we going to handicap 9-hole scores (YES)

 D. Are we going to handicap scores returned in Aggregate Teams Events?
 (YES)